capactio/capact/deploy/kubernetes/README.md

-# Installing Voltron on Kubernetes
+# Installing Capact on Kubernetes

-Read this document to learn how to manage Voltron installation on Kubernetes.
+Read this document to learn how to manage Capact installation on Kubernetes.

 ## Prerequisites